ernestns/dailydocs.dev/docs/product-spec.md

 The importer is a separate command mode in the DailyDocs binary.

 Purpose: turn a topic into a reading list.
+The target output is 10 to 50 high-quality documentation links for a topic, not an exhaustive mirror of the documentation site.

 Example: